KJKan/mcfarland/Tutorial.md

 # Conclusion <a name="Conclusion"></a>

-According to standard fit criteria (Schermelleh et al), we would conclude that the network model fits best:
+According to standard fit criteria (Schermelleh-Moosbrugger, Moosbrugger, & Müller, 2003), we would conclude that the network model fits best:
 - The RMSEA, TLI, and CFI, for example, point at excellent fit absolute fit.
 - In addition, it has the lowest AIC and BIC
      - The confidence intervals of the RSMSEA of the network model and *g* theoretical model do not overlap